-Vibration dampers also commonly known as vibration absorbers are the type of seismic dampers that consist of a half tunnel-like passive control device mounted on the structure itself.
+Vibration dampers also commonly known as Vibration Absorbers or Tuned Mass Dampers are the type of seismic dampers that consist of a half tunnel-like passive control device mounted on the structure itself.

-Such an arrangement of dampers facilitates the reduction of the amplitude of vibrations of lateral forces such as wind and earthquake.
+Such an arrangement of dampers facilitates the reduction of the amplitude of vibrations of lateral forces such as wind and earthquakes.

 These dampers are extensively used in transmission lines, automobiles, and tall buildings.